(This guide is fully updated for the ARCHER REVAMP!)

 - Regenerating Feign Death (Heals 3% of total HP every 1 second for 10 seconds) – This glyph is only useful when you cannot trust your healer.
 This regenerates a great amount of health, 30% of your total health within 10 seconds is great.

 (Hold down the skill button to quickly fire up to 7 arrows 18m away.
 Each successful hit generates 1 stack of Focus.)

 PEW PEW PEW.
 Rapid fire does the most damage on the first and last hit, with moderate damage on the other 5.
 This is one of your best skills.
 Although, the biggest downside is that ping is a very big issue here.
-If you have below 100 ping this skill is just unusable.
+If you have above 100 ping this skill is just unusable.

 - Persistent Rapid Fire (15% to eliminate cooldown) – Low Ping Only – This glyph is great.
 Rapid fire recieved damage buffs and a buff to this glyph.
 It’s awesome to be able to do back to back rapid fires.

 - Spirited Rapid Fire (Increases MP replenishment by 20% per successful hit) – This glyph gives great mp replenishment and if you’re already using it a lot you will not have many problems with keeping your mana up, there are better places to put points into.

 - Empowered Rapid Fire (Increase skill damage by 20%) – This glyph is a must if you’re able to use the skill.
 The more damage your priority skills do, the more overall dps you will have.
 If you have high ping, you can just tap the first hit, it’s still a great filler skill because it does decent damage.

 (Set a trap that briefly slows the victim’s movement speed by 70%.
 The trap lasts for 15 seconds or until triggered.)